young-sudo/MBS-Labs/README.md

 `msb_lab7` directory contains 2 `png` files with plots for problems 1 and 2.

+## Lab 10 - Deep Neural Networks

+`msb_lab10` directory contains a python notebook and an html version of the notebook.

 ## Classnote

 `msb_classnote` contains the classnote on the topic of "scRNA-seq analysis and cellular populations".